 This permit program covers sources in Illinois that are required by our federally approved State Implementation Plan to have operating permits but are not large enough to be required to obtain a permit under Title V of the federal Clean Air Act, known as the "Clean Air Act Permit Program" or "CAAPP" permit.

-This fee impacts approximately 5,985 sources that have State air operating permits.
-Approximately 5,300 of these sources currently pay the minimum fee of $235.
 These sources typically include concrete batch plants, quarries, drycleaners, grain elevators and small printing and coating operations.

 What is the fee?

 The legislation sets the site fees based on the amount of emissions of any combination of regulated air pollutants as indicated below:

 The owners or operators of a portable emission unit (e.g., an emission unit on a chassis or skids and designed to be moveable, like a concrete mixing unit), as defined in the regulations of the Pollution Control Board at 35 Ill.
 Adm.
 Code 201.170, are not required to pay an additional site fee each time the unit is moved.

 If an owner or operator of a site was required, but failed, to timely obtain an air pollution operating permit, and as a result avoided the payment of site fees, the Agency will collect double the amount that would have been owed had a permit been timely obtained.

 The Agency may revoke a permit for failure to pay the site fees.